GambetaClub/CapstoneCS50W/README.md

 ### Smaller features the website has:

-- Typing effect in the main page.
+- Typing effect on the main page.
-- Use of API's to get user's profile picture from Instagram.
+- Use of APIs to get a user's profile picture from Instagram.
 - Use of HttpResponses for no loading the whole page again.
-- Loading cities corresponding to the selected state in Create Trip tab.
+- Loading cities corresponding to the selected state in the Create Trip tab.
-- Syncronazing messages with Timezone.
+- Synchronizing messages with Timezone.
 - Use of Swal alerts with HttpResponses

 ### This project uses:

-- Python
+- Python (3.8.3)
+- Django (3.0.8)
 - JavaScript
-- Django
 - CSS
 - HTML
 - SCSS

 ### Requirements:

+- Pitz
 - FontAwesome
 - SweetAlerts
 - JQuery (3.5.1)